BBC-Data-Unit/voter-id/README.md

 Woking Borough Council also provided a breakdown of the type of ID presented.
 The most commonly used form was a driving licence, followed by a passport.

+UPDATE [April 2019]: Data from the story was used again in a [story on the local elections in 2019](https://www.bbc.co.uk/news/uk-england-47895033).

 ## Get the data

 * [CSV: Woking voters by form of ID used](https://github.com/BBC-Data-Unit/voter-id/blob/master/wokingham_voters_by_formofid.csv)